bwann/homelab/power.md

 the space above the terminal blocks for the switch(es) and router.

-This makes things dense in the front, and if you're stacking switches or a router, it makes the ports inaccessible from the front door.
+This makes things dense in the front, and if you're stacking switches or a router, it makes the ports from the upper device inaccessible from the front.
 Fortunately, it's easy to take the top off the cabinet to get to the wiring if needed.

 ![Switch shelf](./img/7843050254_1ddc9d31da_z.jpg)

-Using the bottom from another HELMER drawer, I cut it down to about 4-5" deep, trimmed the sides down to about 1.5", formed it into an inverted-"U", and fit it over the front of the other drawer.
+Using the bottom from a second HELMER drawer, I cut it down to about 4-5" deep, trimmed the sides down to about 1.5", formed it into an inverted-"U", and fit it over the front of the other drawer.
 This covers the terminal blocks and provides a surface to mount the switch on.
 I used long lengths of hook and